itsxwang/software-development/Computer-Science-Core/DBsCore/Atomic_valuesAndRelationships.md

 - **Occurrence**: Most common.
 - **✅ Example**: One customer can place many orders, but 1 order can only be placed by one customer.
 - [Designing 1:N relationships](https://youtu.be/ztHopE5Wnpc?si=AaA-n7JmoGLOUoOe&t=8027)
+- In SQL we can implement this using joins(cross, inner, left, right join)

 #### 📌 Example Table of 1 to many relationships:
 **Customers Table**: